Codeit-Michael/Programming_Lessons/WEB_DEV/responsiveDesign.md

 ### HTML file areas that souls be present
 -`lang` attribute in HTML tag specifies what language do its contents have -`<DOCTYPE html>` called the documentation type/DOCTYPE declaration is an instructions to the web browser about what version of HTML the page is written in.
--`<meta charset="UTF-8"` tells the browser to encode multiple languages
+-`<meta charset="UTF-8">` is a universal character set that includes almost every character from all human languages

 ***